julik/tickly/README.md

       y_pos -10
     }

 and so on.
-You can use a +NodeProcessor+ to capture these node constructors right as they are being parsed.
+You can use a `NodeProcessor` to capture these node constructors right as they are being parsed.
 The advantage of this workflow is that the processor will discard all the nodes you don't need, saving time and memory.